herrera-ignacio/javascript-course/intro/README.md

 A programming language is said to have First-class functions when functions are treated like any other variable.

+### Object Oriented

+Anything you look at in a piece of JavaScript code has a good change of being an object.
+Only five primitve types are not objects: `number`, `string`, `boolean`, `null` and `undefined`.
+Functions are objets too, they can have properties and methods.

+When you define a variable, you are already dealing with objects.
+First, the variable automatically becomes a property of an internal object known as _Activation Object_ (global object), second, this variable is actually also object-like because it has its own properties (attributes).

+There are two types of objets:
+* _Native_: described in the ECMAScript standard, that can be further categorized as built in or user-defined.
+* _Host_: defined by the host environment (for example, the browser environment, window and all the DOM objects)

 ### Prototype-based

 JavaScript supports object-oriented programming with object prototypes instead of classes (see Prototype Inheritance).

+#### No Classes Previous to ES6

+You create a blank object when you need one and then start adding interesting members to it.
+You compose objects by adding primitives, functions or other objects to them as their properties, though every objects comes with a few built-in properties already.

+#### Prototypes

+JavaScript does have __inheritance__ that can be accomplished in various ways, which usually make use of prototypes.

+A __prototype__ is an object, and every function you create automatically gets a prototype property that points to a new blank object, that is almost identical to an object created with an object literal or `Object()` constructor, except that its constructor property points to the function you create and not to the build-in `Object()`.

 ### Multi-Paradigm